The Walking Dead Season 8 Premiere Recap Mercy

 … Maggie isn’t showing yet at all.
 This will undoubtedly make it easier for her (and for actress Lauren Cohan) to kick ass in battle without having to pee every 15 minutes, but I’m a little bummed we’ll never get to see a super preggo Maggie chop Negan’s balls off with a rusty hatchet.
 (What?
 A girl can dream.)

 Besides poor Gabriel, though, “Mercy” was the most — um, uplifting? — episode of The Walking Dead we’ve seen in a couple of seasons.
-It was a sweeping victory for our heroes, who defeated and uprooted the Saviours from The Sanctuary using a mix of teamwork, bravery, and smarts, and Rick even began the episode with an optimistic vision for his people’s future.
+It was a sweeping victory for our heroes, who defeated and uprooted the Saviors from The Sanctuary using a mix of teamwork, bravery, and smarts, and Rick evan began the episode with an optimistic vision for his people’s future.

 Advertisement